The River (Bruce Springsteen album): Side two

 The duo Flo & Eddie (Mark Volman, left, and Howard Kaylan, right, in 2008) provided harmony vocals on "Hungry Heart".

-Based on a piano riff from the Four Seasons' "Dawn (Go Away)" (1964), "Hungry Heart" is a pop song about a man who leaves his family.
+Based on a piano riff from the Four Seasons' "Dawn (Go Away)" (1964), "Hungry Heart" is a pop rock song about a man who leaves his family.
 He reminisces about his relationship history, and by the song's end, he realizes he needs to return to a home life.
 Springsteen's vocals were sped up to sound more "boyish", while the duo Flo & Eddie provided harmony vocals.
 "Out in the Street" is a new wave and rock song led by piano.
 (Note: New wave; rock; led by piano.)
 Lyrically, it uses street parties as a getaway from the depressing, hard working life, with emphasis on asserting youthfulness.
 "Crush on You" is a Rolling Stones-esque dance song featuring slide guitar from Van Zandt.
 In the lyrics, the narrator sees the girl of his dreams and imagines what she is like, from her possible occupation as a waitress or a bank teller, to an heir to the Rockefeller family.

 "You Can Look (But You Better Not Touch)" is a neo-rockabilly song compared by the authors Philippe Margotin and Jean-Michel Guesdon to the styles of Eddie Cochran and Duane Eddy.
 The song's subject is frustrated with commerce and his inability to express his sexual desires.
 Following a series of upbeat rock songs, "I Wanna Marry You" is a slower 1960s style pop ballad about romance.
 In it, a couple question their relationship responsibilities; the narrator promises to do the best for his girl.
 Margotin and Guesdon write that the song represents a return to the main theme throughout The River, that "only life as a couple allows you to overcome the misfortunes and failures of life".

 The album's title track asks the album's central question: "Is a dream a lie if it [does not] come true, or is it something worse?"
 Inspired by the lives of Springsteen's own sister and brother-in-law, "The River" possesses themes of nostalgia and sadness, telling the story of a young man who has settled into life by his late teens, marrying his pregnant girlfriend, Mary, and getting a union construction job.
 The couple are bound to follow the same working class lives as their parents, as well as their grandparents.
 The song also describes the couple's unromantic courthouse wedding, the narrator losing his job due to the "economy", and the two's memories of swimming in a local watering hole referred to as "the river".
 The title has also been interpreted as a metaphor for the narrator's passions, which by the song's end has "gone dry".
 Musically inspired by "My Bucket's Got a Hole in It" (1949) by Hank Williams, "The River" is a mid-tempo folk and Americana ballad featuring harmonica.